Chart Color Schemes

 Marsden Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Marsden Park's dwelling structures, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's structure of 55.9% houses and 44.1% other dwellings.
-Home ownership in Marsden Park was at 10.6%, with mortgaged dwellings at 68.0% and rented ones at 21.4%.
-The median monthly mortgage repayment in the area was $2,900, higher than Sydney metro's average of $2,427.
-The median weekly rent figure for Marsden Park was $570, compared to Sydney metro's $470.
-Nationally, Marsden Park's mortgage repayments were significantly higher at $2,900 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Marsden Park's dwellings, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Marsden Park stood at 10.6%, with mortgaged dwellings at 68.0% and rented ones at 21.4%.
+The median monthly mortgage repayment was $2,900, exceeding Sydney metro's average of $2,427.
+Weekly rent in Marsden Park was $570, higher than Sydney metro's $470.
+Nationally, Marsden Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing